njNagaraj/njNagaraj/README.md

 ## 👋Hi! what's up ⚡️Here Nagaraj <br>

 - 🌱 Doing B.Tech IT in UCE Nagercoil (Tamilnadu)
-- ✨ Interested in Programming,Basics about Python,C.
+- ✨ Pythonistas
-- 📫 Basics about HTML,CSS,PHP,Javascript
+- 📫 Basics about Java
 - 💞️ Ambition is to become a energy coder.

 <br>